LLNL/Abmarl/docs/src/gridworld.rst

 Done
 ````

-:ref:`Done Components <>` manage the "done state" of each agent and of the simulation as a
+:ref:`Done Components <api_gridworld_done>` manage the "done state" of each agent and of the simulation as a
 whole.
 Agents that are reported as done will cease sending actions to the simulation,
 and the episode will end when all the agents are done or when the simulation is done.